 - gender

 - date of birth

 - employment field

-- location of employment (metropolitan or rural)
+- location of employment (remoteness)

 - degree, and

 - year and university from which the degree was obtained.

 FLEXIBLE WORK PRACTICES

 The Board recognises the importance of flexibility for all employees to balance their work and personal responsibilities more efficiently and effectively.